 In the beginning stages of prostate cancer, the patient does not show any symptoms.
 When a cancerous tumor grows, then obstructive symptoms in the urinary tract can show:

 - A decrease in the thickness and strength of the urinary stream.

-- Feeling like the bladder cannot be emptied completely.
+- Feeling like the bladder cannot be completely empty.

 - Total obstruction of the urinary flow.

-The definite and exact diagnosis for prostate cancer is done through a transrectal biopsy guided by ultrasound.
-Another study to conduct is the blood test called Prostate-Specific Antigen.
+The definite and exact diagnosis of prostate cancer is done through a transrectal biopsy.
+Another study to conduct is called Prostate-Specific Antigen.
 The urologist can suspect the presence of cancer when the level is beyond ordinary, and the gland in the rectal tract is hardened.

 When the antigen is above 30 points (extremely high), and the digital rectal examination shows a very hardened prostate, it is safe to diagnose advanced cancer, and biopsies are not necessary.

 Once diagnosed through the histopathological result of the prostate biopsies, the next step is staging the disease.
 There are four generic stages: I, II, III y IV.
-When the stage is identified, the best treatment option is assessed.
+When this is identified, the treatment must begin.

 When prostate cancer is located in early stages, it is highly treatable.
 The treatment you can receive depends on the stage of cancer and on each individual patient: